Photography Exhibiting, Collecting and Curating in Australia

 A Portfolio of Australian Photography (edited by Laurence Le Guay) is published, containing essays by Harold Cazneaux, Max Dupain and L.A.
 Lyons.

-1950 Wolfgang Sievers and Margaret Michaelis are included in the Institute of Photographic Illustrators second exhibition in Sydney.
+Wolfgang Sievers and Margaret Michaelis are included in the Institute of Photographic Illustrators’ second exhibition, at David Jones’ Art Gallery Sydney.
 The Institute, which had been established in Sydney in 1947, sought to “raise the standard of photography in Australia and to foster a creative approach in the use of the camera in advertising and illustration”.
 Michaelis was the only woman member.

 Keast Burke, a photographer and journalist, finds the Holtermann collection of wet-plate glass negatives in a shed in rural NSW and recommends its donation to the Mitchell Library in Sydney.